IceDynamix/iceSV/README.md

 - Linear SV
 - Stutter SV
 - Cubic Bezier
-- SV Range Editor (planned)
+- SV Range Editor (in progress)

 ## Instructions on installing the plugin

 The workshop has yet to be implemented, so please follow these steps

 1. Download the repository as a .zip and unpack in `Quaver/Plugins`
-    - Alternatively, clone the project with Git if you know what you're doing
-    - You can then run `git pull` to update to the newest version
+    - Alternatively, clone the project with Git if you know what you're doing, you can then run `git pull` to update to the newest version
-2. Open the Quaver editor and activate the plugin under `Plugins > iceSV`
+2. Open the Quaver editor and select the plugin under `Plugins > iceSV`

 ## Documentation